diodechain/diode-docs/content/docs/Admin/diode-api-docs.md

 * Via the Diode Web2 Gateway (most convenient, use anywhere):<br>`https://<device_address>.diode.link/api/json_rpc`
 * Direct via Web3 (most secure, requires web3 pipe between caller and device where the API is enabled):<br>`http://<device_address>.diode/api/json_rpc`

-The "device\_address" can be found on the "About" page in Diode Drive, or by sending the `/info` chat command to any Channel.
+The "device\_address" can be found on the "About" page in Diode Collab, or by sending the `/info` chat command to any Channel.

 #### **Headers:**